 I shook my head as it didn’t ring a bell.

 “His son Trevor goes to school with your grandkids.
+He’s on the same little league team as Jason.
+He likes to run his mouth a lot at the games.
 They found him ripped limb from limb by some animal.
 They still don’t know what it was, but my guess is grizzly.”

-“Didn’t think there were grizzly’s in this part of the country,” I said, smirking at his odd suggestion.
+I felt a chill run up my spine when I thought back to how Jillian had looked at him that day.
+“Didn’t think there were grizzly bears in this part of the country,” I said, smirking at his odd suggestion.

 “Could be privately owned.
 Do you remember Bryan Jones that had those tigers?
 They finally escaped one day, and they had a hell of a time wrangling them back up.
 One got shot by a farmer.
 Just saying it could be something like that.”